1 - Mapper

 By inheriting QueryBySpecExecutor<T>, you can directly use the query methods in your repository interface, making it easy to perform queries using specifications.

-Customize the QBS Base Repository
+Customize Base Repository

 However, since Java only supports single inheritance, and to allow your application to retain its original parent Base Repository, QBS provides an extension point called QueryBySpecExecutorAdapter.